-West Meon is a thriving village with a history dating back to the Iron & Bronze ages.
+West Meon is a thriving village with a history dating back to the Iron and Bronze ages.
 Sitting on the headwaters of the River Meon, West Meon enjoys a picturesque location with lots going on all year round.
 In nearby Lippen Wood, there are the remains of a substantial Roman Villa.
 This area boasts a number of walks around the village and surrounding countryside along the South Downs Way.

 Getting Here & Home Again

 By Train & Bus

-There is a bus service (number 67) connecting East to Winchester & Petersfield.
-The M 5 bus service runs from West Meon to Winchester.
+There is a bus service (number 67) connecting East to Winchester and Petersfield.
+The M5 bus service runs from West Meon to Winchester.
 The closest railway station is in Petersfield, around 8-9 miles away, with direct trains to London Waterloo (1 hour) and Portsmouth (30 mins).

 Both villages have a charming ambiance and a selection of amenities to enjoy.
-You’ll find two pubs, a post office and a local convenience store in East Meon.
-West Meon is well served by a pub, village shop, cafe, butchers and post office.
+You’ll find two pubs, a post office and a local convenience store in East Meon, while West Meon is well served by a friendly pub, village shop, cafe, butchers and post office.